coolguy6764/mdl/README.md

 ### Install

 1. Clone or download the repository
-2. Open a terminal, go to the downloaded folder and install *mp3-dl* with `sudo ./install.sh`
+2. Open a terminal, go to the downloaded folder and run `sudo ./install.sh`
 3. Open a new terminal and check the installation with `mp3-dl -h`

 To uninstall the program, execute `sudo ./uninstall.sh`.